 In lieu of flowers, contributions may be made to Living Witness Fund, c/o Harrisburg First Church of the Brethren, 219 Hummel Street, Harrisburg, PA 17104.

-To send flowers to Joyce E. (Davis) Nantz's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Joyce E. (Davis) Nantz, please visit our floral store.